Before the Bell: What every Canadian investors needs to know today

 Currencies and bonds

-“In the bigger scheme of things, the data prompted some degree of stabilization in interest rate expectations, which is helping the Aussie,” Manuel Oliveri, a currency strategist at Credit Agricole in London, told Reuters.
+Overnight, the U.S. dollar index touched a three week low of 95.16.

-Elsewhere, the euro was mostly flat against the U.S. dollar at US$1.1433, not far from a three-month high of US$1.1570 hit earlier in January.
+For the loonie, the key event for the loonie will be the morning release of November’s GDP report.
+Mr. Cole says RBC is expecting a monthly decline of 0.1 per cent after October’s gain of 0.3 per cent.
+The impact of the Canada Post strike in November should detract about 0.1 percentage points from growth.
+Softer wholesale and manufacturing sales for the month will also likely weigh, he said.
+Right now, RBC is looking for fourth quarter annual growth of about 1.1 per cent “with some modest downside risk.”

-In bonds, the yield on the U.S. 10-year note was higher at 2.72 per cent.
-The yield on the 30-year note was also higher at 3.043 per cent.
+In bonds, U.S. Treasury yields fell on the Fed’s cautious note.
+The yield on the U.S. 10-year note was lower at 2.665 per cent.
+The yield on the 30-year note was also lower at 3.022 per cent.

 Stocks set to see action